Cultural Intelligence: Measured by the Intercultural Development Inventory®

-When the people in a corporation have Intercultural Competence—the ability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities—a company experiences:
+When the people in a corporation have Cultural Intelligence—the ability to shift their cultural perspective and appropriately adapt their behavior to cultural differences and commonalities—a company experiences:

 - Improved employee engagement;

-- Ability to hire and retain culturally diverse people
+- Ability to hire, retain and promote culturally diverse people;

 - A culture of belonging and safety resulting in increased productivity;